 Learning platforms – what do they have to offer for chief learning officers?

 CLOs are direct clients for platforms such as EdApp, one of the most innovative LMS platforms available for private and corporate clients alike.
-EdApp provides complex resources for the successful planning, conducting, and assessment of the corporate level training, offering multiple authoring tools to prepare the courses and gather information from the participants afterward.
-Technologically advanced, it proposes innovative solutions to the old and boring PowerPoint slides delivered right to your mobile device.
+EdApp provides complex resources for the successful instructional designing, planning, conducting, and assessment of the corporate level skills training and development, offering multiple authoring tools to prepare the elearning courses and gather information from the participants afterward.
+With mobile learning, it applies innovative solutions to the old and boring PowerPoint slides delivered right to your mobile device.

 CLOs responsibilities in a company

-We have already mentioned that CLOs perform a variety of different tasks and are middlemen between the business management and the HR department, ensuring that the strategic goals of the company are being met and that that the employees are equally satisfied with their working conditions.
-Employee retention is one of the key indicators of good management and training, as well as favorable working conditions in the workplace.
+We have already mentioned that CLOs perform a variety of different tasks and are middlemen between the business management and the HR department, ensuring that the strategic goals of the company are being met and that the employees are equally satisfied with their working conditions.
+Employee engagement and retention are some of the key indicators of good management and employee training, as well as favorable working conditions in the workplace.
 CLOs more or less directly contribute to that, making sure that every employee possesses all the necessary knowledge and access to resources required for good job performance.
 A comfortable employee with constant development possibilities will likely stay in the company.
 To find out what employees need, CLOs often work on the ground to get first-hand information.

 CLOs are also responsible for the company’s social media.
 Dissemination of information and knowledge through training technology tools, the foundation of the CLOs job, nowadays largely takes place through social platforms like Facebook, Instagram, Twitter, or TikTok.
 Learning on-demand, an individual search for sources of information and methods of learning increases the independence of the learners.
 CLOs must cater to that new learner and enhance their presence (and their company’s presence) on SM, not only to stay connected with the employees but also to get in touch with potential clients and collaborators.